Horand von Grafrath: History

-Throughout history dogs were kept for the purposes of working a specific task, and one of the most common tasks was herding sheep.
+Throughout history, dogs have been kept for the purpose of working on a specific task, and one of the most common tasks was herding sheep.
 Through selective breeding, dogs were bred to increase the traits that were beneficial for performing their specific task, which led to the species becoming one of the most diverse to ever exist.
 European breeders paid little attention to the dog's appearance until the late 16th century, when people in aristocracy began keeping them as pets.
 By the Victorian age of the 19th century, pet dogs had become commonplace in addition to working dogs, and dog shows and competitions had become popular events.

 The sheep dogs in Germany were just as diverse; from lanky, curly-haired dogs to burly, floppy-eared dogs.
 The shepherds of Thuringia preferred to breed their dogs for a wolf-like appearance, with grey coloring, a slender snout, and erect ears.
 During the late 19th century, people began to create standardized breeds for their countries, and Germany was quick to follow.

-A society named the Phylax Society formed in Germany in 1891, with the intention of standardising dog breeds.
+A society named the Phylax Society was formed in Germany in 1891, with the intention of standardising dog breeds.
 The society disbanded in 1894, but many of the members continued to exhibit the ideologies promoted by the society.
 One of these members was Captain Max von Stephanitz, the man now credited with being the father of the German Shepherd Dog.
-In 1899 while attending a show, von Stephanitz was shown a dog named Hektor Linksrhein.
+In 1899, while attending a show, von Stephanitz was shown a dog named Hektor Linksrhein.
 Von Stephanitz was so impressed by Hektor's intelligence, strength and obedience that he purchased the dog for 200 German gold marks.
 Von Stephanitz disagreed with the Phylax Society's desire to breed dogs for their physical appearance and commercial value, stating that commercial breeders tended to breed "the fancy dog" for monetary gain while neglecting the health and betterment of the breed, and preferred amateur breeders who bred for intelligence and working value.
 Upon purchasing the dog, he immediately formed the Verein für Deutsche Schäferhunde (Society for German Shepherd Dogs).
 Von Stephanitz admired the dog for its "obedient fidelity to [its] master."
 Von Stephanitz changed Hektor's name to Horand von Grafrath and included him as the center-point of the society's breeding programs.
 The dog was then registered under a new breed registry, thus making Horand von Grafrath the first German Shepherd Dog.

-Many breeders of the time idolized Horand as the goal for what a well-rounded working dog should be.
+Many breeders of the time idolized Horand as the goal of what a well-rounded working dog should be.

 There have been statements that some of the early pre-German Shepherds were part wolf, although these have been rejected by von Stephanitz, who found such claims unlikely due to the dogs' build, friendly nature, love of children, and obedient characteristics.